lguerdan/SETripPlanning/cuisine/DinnerPlans.md

 <p><a href="http://www.kingyo-izakaya.ca/food/">Menu</a></p>
 <p><a href="https://www.tripadvisor.com/Restaurant_Review-g154943-d787450-Reviews-Kingyo-Vancouver_British_Columbia.html">TripAdvisor Link</a></p>
 <p>
 This place is rated as the 3rd best restaurant in Vancouver according to TripAdvisor and the menu looks absolutely amazing.
 This is a fancy sushi joint so we should plan on dressing somewhat nice and spending a decent amount of money.
+We should plan on getting there around 7pm.
 </p>